419Labs/workshop-arf-dapp/README.md

 There some improvements you can make to improve this workshop, here is a non-exhaustive list:

 - Save transactions in local storage
-- Display current transaction information(Toast?)
+- Display current transaction information on the UI (toast, history panel, ...)
+- Auto reload of: whitelisted after register, balance after mint
+- ...

 ## Docs